-Eligible non-Medicare retirees and their dependents may enroll in TRS-Care Standard, a highdeductible health plan.
+Eligible non-Medicare retirees and their dependents may enroll in TRS-Care Standard, a high-deductible health plan.
 Eligible Medicare retirees and their dependents may enroll in TRS-Care Medicare Advantage medical plan and the TRS-Care Medicare Rx prescription drug plan.
 To qualify for TRS-Care coverage, a retiree must have at least 10 years of service credit in the TRS pension system.
 There are no automatic post-employment benefit changes; including automatic COLAs.

 The General Appropriations ACT passed by the 86th Legislature included funding to maintain TRS-Care premiums at their current level through 2021.
 The 86th Legislature also passed SB 1682 which requires TRS to establish a contingency reserve in the TRS-Care fund equal to 60 days of expenditures.
+This amount is estimated at \$300,000 as of August 31, 2022.

-TRS-Care Plan Premium Rates January 1, 2020 - December 31, 2020
+TRS-Care Plan Premium Rates

-MedicareNon-Me n-Medicare
+Medicare Non-Medicare

 Retiree or Surviving Spouse \$ 135 \$ 200

 Retiree and Spouse 529 689

-Retiree or Surviving Spouse and Children 1 468 408
+Retiree or Surviving Spouse and Children 468 408

 Retiree and Family 1,020 999

 Contributions - Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
-The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
+The TRS- Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
 Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
 The TRS Board of trustees does not have the authority to set or amend contribution rates.